-The Diploma in Hotel Management is an established programme of American College attracting about twenty (20) students per year.
+The BA in Hotel Management is an established programme of American College attracting about twenty-five (25) students per year.
 The objectives set by the College are well communicated for the students' academic progress, counselling, Erasmus+ mobility, etc. Progression rates are rather expected.
-In particular, the percentage of students who withdraw after Year 1 is about 30% and the percentage of students who progress from Year 1 to Year 2 is 70%.
-Similarly, the percentage of students who fail in Year 2 is 16% and the percentage of students who finally graduate 84%.
+In particular, the percentage of students who withdraw after Year 1 is 29%, while the percentage of students who progress from Year 1 to Year 2 is 71%.
+Similarly, the percentage of students who withdraw after Year 2 is 15% and the percentage of students who progress from Year 2 to Year 3 is 85%; the percentage of students who withdraw after Year 3 is 5%, while the percentage of students who progress from Year 4 is 95%.
+Finally, percentage of students who fail Year 4 is 4% and the percentage of students who graduate 96%.